 If you have already installed Python on your computer, launch IDLE (a Python interpreter and code editor) by clicking the start menu and clicking Run (on Windows XP or older) and typing in “IDLE” or (on Windows Vista and newer) typing in “IDLE” in the Search Programs list.

 The first lines of text displayed will include a version number.
-Make sure it begins with 2.6.0 or higher, but not 3.0 or 3.1, etc.
+Make sure it begins with 2.7 or higher or 3.3 or higher.

 Download the most-recent music21 package from the following URL:

 Windows users should download the .exe file to their desktops and then click on it.

 Windows installation is easy.
 After downloading the music21.exe installer, click on it on your desktop, then follow and accept the prompts for default install options.
 This installer simply copies files into the Python site-packages directory.
 If the installer quits without further notice the installation has been successful.

 To test to see if music21 has been installed properly, go to the start menu and run (either by clicking “Run” in older Windows or by typing in the search box) IDLE.
 Type “import music21”.
 If your system waits for a few seconds and then displays “>>>” and perhaps a warning about missing packages, then you’ve installed everything properly.
 (If the system cannot find music21 then you may have more than one version of Python on your system.
 Try uninstalling all of them along with music21 and then restarting from scratch).

 After a successful installation, you may proceed to usersGuide_01_Installing to begin using music21.